tramitit/guides/en/germany/applying_for_housing_allowance.md

 title: "Applying for Housing Allowance"
 author: "Ricardo Batista"
 date: "2024-06-07"
-categories: ["Germany", "Netherlands"]
+categories: ["Germany"]
-meta_title: "Guide to Applying for Housing Allowance in Germany and The Netherlands"
+meta_title: "Guide to Applying for Housing Allowance in Germany"
-description: "Step-by-step guide on how to apply for housing allowance (Wohngeld in Germany and Huurtoeslag in The Netherlands)"
+description: "Step-by-step guide on how to apply for housing allowance (Wohngeld in Germany)"
 draft: false
 ---

 ## Description
 ### What is it?
 Housing Allowance is a financial support scheme by governments, designed to assist eligible individuals or households who may struggle with their rent or housing costs.
-This support can come in the form of Wohngeld in Germany or Huurtoeslag in The Netherlands.
+This support can come in the form of Wohngeld in Germany.

 ### Who needs it?
-Ideal recipients are individuals or families on low income, unemployed people, students, or self-employed individuals living in Germany or The Netherlands, who may struggle to meet their housing costs.
+Ideal recipients are individuals or families on low income, unemployed people, students, or self-employed individuals living in Germany, who may struggle to meet their housing costs.

 ## Procedure

 1. To apply for Wohngeld in Germany, visit the local Housing Office (Wohngeldstelle) in your City Hall (Rathaus).
 Obtain the relevant application form for housing benefit.

-2. In the Netherlands, apply for the Huurtoeslag through the Belastingdienst/Toeslagen website [here](https://www.belastingdienst.nl/wps/wcm/connect/nl/toeslagen/content/huurtoeslag-aanvragen).

-3. Complete the required documentation and form truthfully.
+2. Complete the required documentation and form truthfully.

-4. Submit the completed form and documentation to the relevant office or via the online portal in the case of Huurtoeslag.
+3. Submit the completed form and documentation to the relevant office or via the online portal in the case of Huurtoeslag.

 ## Required Documents
 1. Proof of Income (e.g., salary slips, unemployment benefits)